-Compared to the rest of the Metropolitan Los Angeles market, the Covina region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Covina region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 10 listings have been listed, which means listings might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 210% of the available space in the Covina are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 10 listings have been posted online, which means new availabilities are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 170% of the listings in the Covina are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,600 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are around 2 floors.
-Most buildings in this area were built in 1981 and are Class B.
+Even though the median size is 2,600 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are approximately 2 floors.
+Most buildings in this market were built in 1980 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst Covina folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.